Some great ideas for indoor and outdoor fun with your kids!

 FOOT TO FOOT: Players form a circle, feet touching.
 It tries to kick a ball out of the circle.
 The others must stop it with their hands.

-A MIGHTY RUSHING WIND: 2-4 kids stand back to back in the center of a duck tape circle.
+A MIGHTY RUSHING WIND: Two to four kids stand back to back in the center of a duck tape circle.
 They are each given a balloon to blow up and release.
 They move to where their balloon is and blow it up and release it again.
 Object is to be the first to get outside the circle.

 KEEP IT UP: Have kids stand inside a circle of chairs or cones.
 (If you use chairs, make sure the seats are facing the outside of the circle to avoid injury.)
 Make sure the circle is large enough for all the kids to lie down in it at the same time.
 Begin the game by having children stand inside the circle, then toss a balloon into the air.
 Kids must work together to keep the balloon in the air, inside the circle.
 If the balloon goes outside the circle or touches the ground, the kids must all kneel on their knees and play the next round from there.
 Each time the balloon touches the ground or goes outside the circle, kids must assume a new position.
 The positions, in order, are: Standing, Kneeling on Knees, Sitting, Lying Down.
 Our children and youth of all ages enjoy this game, and it teaches teamwork and unity.